get-eu/get-eu/ep-electoral-system.md

 address that in your response.

 <hr>

-Jon, I don’t think you get out of it that easily.

 The input legitimacy here is, as you say, some function of the roles of the Commission, Council and Parliament, but you can’t pretend that